hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > # PRACTICE TIME : MULTITASK
-> Read the script `multitasking.sh`, submit it and check the output : you should see that the runs were indeed parallel.
-Alternatively, you can just start an interactive session with the same resources requirements and run the script `task.sh` "by hand" using `srun`.
+> Read and submit the batch script `multitasking.sh`.
+Check the output : you should see that the runs were running in parallel.
+Alternatively, you can just start an interactive session with the same resources requirements and run the Python script `task.sh` "by hand" using `srun`.

 ## 11. Multiple GPUs

 This is where we put together a full deep learning pipeline.
 So far we have conveniently ignored module (and the virtual environment we have created in section 5), because the scripts were very simple and used old libraries that already existed in the Python 3.7.7, which is the default version loaded on Cedar.

+> # PRACTICE TIME : MULTITASK
+> Read and submit the batch script `multigpu.sh`.
+Check the ouput : it should indicate running on 4 GPUs.